hellmarbecker/blog/_posts/2022-10-12-druid-data-cookbook-lookups-at-ingestion-time.markdown

 }
 ```

-Use the lookup creation wizard to define a lokup `eshop_sku`:
+Use the lookup creation wizard to define a lookup `eshop_sku`:

 <img src="/assets/2021-10-14-1-create-lookup.jpg" width="50%" />